List of Power Rangers Dino Fury characters: Amelia Jones

 Amelia Jones is a paranormal-obsessed journalist who works for the internet media agency, BuzzBlast.
 After pleading with her editor to report on Dinohenge and eventually gaining permission to run the story, she becomes the new Pink Ranger while preventing Void Knight from obtaining the Sporix.
 In season two, she enters a relationship with Ollie and discovers she is a Rafkonian and the daughter of Tarrick and Santaura.
 Using this knowledge, she frees Tarrick of his brainwashing and convinces Santaura to forgo her revenge plot.
-Six months later, they have reunited as a family, with Amelia expecting a baby sister.
+Six months later, they have reunited as a family, with Amelia expecting a baby sister named Poppy.

+During the events of Cosmic Fury, Amelia becomes the Cosmic Fury Red Ranger and takes Zayto's place as the Rangers' leader.

 Amelia Jones is portrayed by Hunter Deno.

 Ollie Akana

 Oliver "Ollie" Akana is a confident, logical skeptic who is never afraid to share his opinion, always needs to prove he is right, and believes everything can be explained by science.
 Growing up, he traveled the globe with his archaeologist mother, Dr. Lani Akana, before coming to Pine Ridge to study the mysterious Dinohenge.
 After he befriends Amelia, they follow Void Knight into the caverns beneath Dinohenge and Ollie becomes the new Blue Ranger while preventing Void Knight from obtaining the Sporix.
 While he initially clashes with Amelia over their beliefs, he eventually enters a relationship with her in season two.

+During the events of Cosmic Fury, Ollie is brainwashed by Lord Zedd and forced to serve him as the Dino Fury Evil Blue Ranger until his allies free him from Zedd's control and grant him the power to become the Cosmic Fury Blue Ranger.

 Ollie Akana is portrayed by Kai Moya.

 Izzy Garcia

 Isabella "Izzy" Garcia is a highly competitive and virtuous athlete and Javi's step-sister.
 Izzy becomes the new Green Ranger after helping the first three Rangers protect the Nephrite Orb.
+She later enters into a relationship with her former sports rival Fern.

 Izzy Garcia is portrayed by Tessa Rao.

 Javi Garcia

 Javier "Javi" Garcia is a free-spirited musician and Izzy's step-brother who can be quiet at times, focusing his energy on his creative process and artistic endeavors.
 Though he loves music, he cannot settle on any one style or instrument.
 His step-sister Izzy is his biggest supporter and the most important person in his life while his father Carlos disapproves of his interests.
 Javi becomes the new Black Ranger after helping the first three Rangers defend the Nephrite Orb.

+During the events of Cosmic Fury, Javi loses an arm while helping his allies gain new Zords and receives a prosthetic arm from Billy Cranston.

 Javi Garcia is portrayed by Chance Perez.